Safety Information Page

 Indoor Programs or Events

 We will currently allow for indoor activities where able.
-Masks are recommended indoors but not required.
+Masks are optional for staff and participants.
 Should a participant and/or parent/guardian feel uncomfortable with participating in any indoor class or camp, please let the coach on site know or send an email to [email protected] to let us know and the participant will receive certification credit for that class or day of camp.
 Should a class or camp be cancelled several times within a single session due to weather and/or a lack of indoor space, partial refunds will be determined on a case by case basis.